holmanholdings/awakened-wisdom-demo/README.md

 > **Your LLM is only as good as the data you give it.**

-This repo is a **minimal, honest demo** of what happens when you feed an LLM *curated wisdom* instead of scraped slop.
+This repo is a **minimal, deliberately small and inspectable, honest demo** of what happens when you feed an LLM *curated wisdom* instead of scraped slop.
+If you want the full 300k+ node packs, email john@awakened-intelligence.com

 ---